mikex86/scicore/thesis/thesis.md

 Python can avoid this problem because objects have an exact reference count at all times, which allows for instant resource freeing when the reference count reaches zero.
 Actual JVM heap size stays at around ~125MB for the average training loop, while the memory allocated outside the JVM will quickly grow to the entirety of your system memory, as large tensors are created, but never freed.
-While forcing the Garbage collector to work with insanely low heap sizes will keep native memory footprint bearable, but requires a tedious process of finding out the ideal heap size where the garbage collector is motivated enough to clean tiny objects entangled in the complicated reference structure that is the operation graph used for backpropagation.
+Forcing the Garbage collector to work with insanely low heap sizes will keep native memory footprint bearable, but requires a tedious process of finding out the ideal heap size where the garbage collector is motivated enough to clean tiny objects entangled in the complicated reference structure that is the operation graph used for backpropagation.
 Another solution are perioding full GC calls via `System.gc()`, but this will slow down the training loop significantly.
-Thus, the only way to keep a bearable memory footprint in Java is unfortunately via explicit memory management.
+Thus, the only way to keep a bearable native memory footprint in Java is via explicit memory management.
 We can make this bearable by using the `try-with-resources` statement and the `.use { }` extension function in kotlin, which introduces a form of scoped memory management.
-This will also help us maintain a clean operation graph with short lookup times.
+This will also help us maintain short lookup times in the `GraphRecorder`.

 # Language Modelling
 What we have implemented so far is a tensor processing library that allows us to optimize scalar-valued functions with tensor-valued parameters, such as the loss function of a neural network.
 We can now use this approach to optimize a model with predictive power over a sequence of tokens or characters.
 Such a model is called a neural language model.